 - No special handling of overlapping trades for the same symbol.

 - Any “rebalancing” that you do assumes that you can simply shift a portion of your equity from one strategy to another without penalty, even though in live trading you would incur commissions as you closed and reopened the individual positions to reflect the new equity allocations.

 I recently built my own Equity Combo utility to combine two equity curves.
 Why only two at a time?
 Because rather than just combining one equity curve for Strategy A with one for Strategy B, I wanted to start by running optimizations on both strategies, saving an equity curve for each variation produced by the optimization run.
 My Equity Combo utility then allows me to examine all possible combinations of a Strategy A equity curve with a Strategy B equity curve, reporting the following metrics for each combination:

 - Max Drawdown

 - Correlation between A and B

 - Sharpe Ratio

 Notice that all my metrics can be determined from the individual and/or combined equity curves, without any knowledge of individual trades.
 You would surely have your own list of metrics that are of interest.

 My utility also allows me to specify the percentage of equity allocated to A and B, as well as the rebalance frequency (Never, Daily, Weekly, Monthly, Quarterly, Annually).
 And finally, it can save each of the combined equity curves so that I can combine one or more of them with yet another base strategy (Strategy C) to find the total effect of adding new strategies to my portfolio.

 The best part?
-The entire utility is only about 450 lines of AFL code, even with ample comments, blank lines for readability, etc. If you’re interested in learning more, please feel free to contact me or review the User Manual.
+The entire utility is only about 800 lines of AFL code, even with ample comments, blank lines for readability, etc. If you’re interested in learning more, please feel free to contact me or review the latest User Manual.